SamCullin/SamCullin.github.io/resume.md

 A curious, technical developer, I thrive on solving complex problems through code.
 With an explorer's mindset, I build using Rust, Go, and AI, focusing on clean architecture and automation.
 From training AI for terrain simulation to orchestrating home Kubernetes clusters, I dive into the unknown to create and learn.

 ### Selected Projects
-- **AI Terrain Modeling:** Built a U-Net model to generate realistic terrain from Perlin noise for simulations.
+- **AI Terrain Modeling:** Trained a U-Net model to generate realistic terrain from Perlin noise for simulations.
-- **Covert AI Agents:** Simulated multi-agent systems to study covert manipulation strategies.
+- **Covert AI Agents:** Simulated multi-agent systems used to examine an LLM's capacity to maintain a secret motive.
+- **ML Crypto Trading:** Gained knowledge of feature engineering, hyper-parameter tuning, and model evaluation.
-- **Crypto Automation:** Created a trading bot to manage Uniswap v3 pool liquidity.
+- **Crypto Automation:** Built a trading bot to manage Uniswap v3 liquidity pool balancing.
-- **Rust Tooling:** Developed a CLI and gRPC backend for secure environment variable management.
+- **Rust Tooling:** Created a CLI and gRPC backend for secure environment variable management.
-- **Home Kubernetes Cluster:** Set up home automation and media server on a self-managed K8s cluster.
+- **Home Kubernetes Cluster:** Operate a home automation and media server on a self-managed Kubernetes cluster.
-- **Terminal LLM CLI:** Built a Golang CLI AI chatbot with terminal and file system access for developers.
+- **Terminal LLM CLI:** Developed a Golang CLI AI chatbot with terminal and file system access for developers.

 [ats-info]: # ([INFO] Programming Languages: python, typescript, rust, go.)
-[ats-info]: # ([INFO] Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, tensorflow, pytorch.)
+[ats-info]: # ([INFO] Libraries: scikit-learn, tensorflow, pytorch, tsfresh, langchain.)
-[ats-info]: # ([INFO] Tools: ollama, lmstudio, cursor, git.)
+[ats-info]: # ([INFO] Tools: ollama, lmstudio, cursor, git, helm, kubernetes, docker.)
-[ats-info]: # ([INFO] Learnings: Machine Learning, LLMs, AI/ML, debugging.)
+[ats-info]: # ([INFO] Learnings: LLMs, AI/ML, debugging, agentic-ai, feature-engineering, explainability, prompt-engineering, monorepos.)

 ## Outside of Work

-When I'm not pushing AI into places it probably shouldn't be or playing mechanic, I'm outdoors—camping, 4WDing, or relearning rock climbing.
-I experiment with cooking, diving into the science of food's effects on body and mind.
-I also enjoy deep chats with my partner about psychology and human behavior.
+When I'm not pushing AI into areas it probably shouldn't go or playing mechanic, I'm outdoors camping, 4WDing, or relearning rock climbing.
+I experiment with cooking, diving into the science of how food affects body and mind.
+I also enjoy deep chats with my partner about psychology and human behaviour.
 Whether debugging systems or exploring the human brain, I’m fascinated by what makes things tick.

-[ats-info]: # ([INFO] Growth Mindset, Continuous Learning, Curious, Problem Solving, Data Driven Decisions)
+[ats-info]: # ([INFO] growth-mindset, continuous-learning, curious, problem-solving, data-driven-decisions)